www.foresthistory.org.au

 forests and woodlands.
 Members come from a wide variety of disciplines, backgrounds

 and walks of life.
+The society publishes a newsletter, organises conferences and encourages the study of Australia's forests in the past.
 It was formed in 1988 and became formally incorporated in the

 The Society maintains contact with the